-How to Become a Certified Home Inspector in Arkansas
+How to Become a Registered Home Inspector in Arkansas

 As a condition of Arkansas registration renewal, each inspector shall complete 14 hours of Continuing Education during the training year preceding submission of his/her renewal application.
 6 hours may be online, 8 hours must be completed in person.